mmoench16/personal-website-2/README.md

 ---

 ## Architecture Diagram

-Including a flow chart or architecture diagram is highly recommended.
+A visual architecture diagram is included below to clearly illustrate the application's core workflows and infrastructure.
-It could illustrate:
+This diagram highlights:

-- User request flow (from browser to Flask routes)
+- How user requests are processed by Flask routes
-- Firestore data retrieval
+- The retrieval of dynamic project data from Firestore
-- Email sending process
+- The secure handling and delivery of contact form emails
-- Template rendering and flash messaging
+- The rendering of templates and user feedback via flash messaging

 <details>
 <summary>Sample Architecture Diagram (click to expand)</summary>